-When adopting out our animals we want to ensure that they find a permanent and suitable home.
+When adopting out our animals, we want to ensure that they find a permanent and suitable home.
 These animals have already been displaced once (some of them several times) and we feel that we owe it to them to find the best possible home for them.
 A loving forever home.
 Some pets may have special adoption requirements (such as age restrictions for children, special medical needs, daily exercise needs, etc).
-If you do not meet requirements for a particular animal that does not mean that there may not be another animal that will fit in perfect in your home.
+If you do not meet requirements for a particular animal, that does not mean that there may not be another animal that will be a perfect fit for your home.
 We only deny applications when it is in the best interest of both the animal and the family.
-Pets are a lifelong commitment and we want to make sure our animals don’t wind up back in our shelter.
+Pets are a lifelong commitment and we want to be sure our animals don’t end up back in our shelter.

 What if the animal I adopt doesn’t get along with a member of my family, my roommate, etc.?